 What He Could Have Done Differently

-The are a couple of things the salesperson could have done differently in this example of a cold call.
+The salesperson could have done a few things differently in this example of a cold call.
 First, I believe that the goal of the cold call should be to start a conversation and not to sell the product.
-Maybe my answer about wire transfers gave him the conclusion that I am not worth his time.
-But maybe that conclusion is more aligned with the goal of trying to sell his service and if he focused on the goal of starting a conversation, he could have focused on just talking to me about the subject of wire transfers.
+Maybe my answer about wire transfers gave him the conclusion that I was not worth his time.
+But maybe that conclusion is more aligned with the goal of trying to sell his service, and if he had focused on starting a conversation, he could have focused on just talking to me about the subject of wire transfers.

-And you might think that sounds silly based on the answer that I gave him but as I think about it more, I have had situations where I needed to pay some of our overseas software developers with wire transfers and maybe I would have remembered that during a conversation with him about wire transfers.
+You might think that sounds silly based on my answer, but as I think about it more, I have had situations where I needed to pay some of our overseas software developers with wire transfers, and maybe I would have remembered that during a conversation with him about wire transfers.

-Another thing he could have done on this call is that instead of disqualifying me and moving on for us to never talk again, he could have sent me his information as my situation could change and he could coach me to reach out to him when we reach a point where my “no’ becomes a “maybe”.
+Another thing he could have done on this call is that instead of disqualifying me and moving on for us to never talk again, he could have sent me his information as my situation could change, and he could have coached me to reach out to him when we reach a point where my “no’ becomes a “maybe.”

 We hope this example of a cold call helps you to get some ideas of how you can improve your calls and sales efforts!